 Finding her shorts and getting dressed as I pulled into the liquor store, she grabbed my arm as eyebrows lifted high above her sunglasses’ rims.
 “Dude, get me a cold box of wine and some Doritos.”

 I nodded and exited looking back as she flipped the rearview mirror to check her hair.
 I shook my head smiling as Mary Jane appeared a Prada-wearing Cinderella delivered to a Grateful Dead show instead of the royal ball.
-Most didn’t notice this duality as most people only superficially knew her because of her difficulty forming close relationships due to a traumatic inability to remember names and faces.
-Watching her toss things around the car in a search for something evoked joy as I exited the liquor store.
+Most people didn’t notice this duality, knowing her only superficially because of her traumatic inability to remember names and faces.
+Watching her toss things around inside the car in a search for something evoked joy as I exited the liquor store.
 Perhaps Mary Jane held more promise than partying, occasional sex, and getting stoned.